 Mechanics of the switch-over and timing

-Were an implementation period to be agreed that allowed UK firms and venues to continue to be subject to the EU transaction reporting regime, we would envisage that we would not switch over to FCA FIRDS.
+Were an transition period to be agreed that allowed UK firms and venues to continue to be subject to the EU transaction reporting regime, we would envisage that we would not switch over to FCA FIRDS.
 In this scenario, firms would continue to use the ESMA FIRDS system.

 In CP18/28 we outlined some of the main changes to firms’ reporting obligations under the transaction reporting regime that arise because of Brexit.
 For example, UK trading venues will have to report transactions carried out on their venue by EEA members except for UK branches of EEA firms; EEA firms with a UK branch operating under the temporary permissions regime will have to report relevant transactions to us under the transaction reporting regime.